Risk Assessment – The risk of What?

 If digging the hole is happening where there are high voltage underground cables in the vicinity the hazards are obvious.
 There’s a hazard of death by electrocution if a cable is struck.

 What If digging the hole is taking place in the middle of a busy road?
 There’s a potential hazard of injury to the digger from a collision with a motor vehicle.
 Or, there could be a hazard of injury to a pedestrian from falling in the hole.

 However, if the hole is being dug at the beach by a daddy and small child?
 They are using a plastic bucket and spade.
 In this case, there are no real hazards.

 Now, our OCD chums out there will undoubtedly find hazards in digging a hole at the beach.
 To those dear people I’d say please don’t email me with your list of potential hazards.

 Remember, you don’t want your workers, the people you’re trying to protect, to make your health and safety a joke.

 Risk Assessment is viewed as a tedious, resource sapping

 In many businesses writing a Risk Assessment is relegated to the too hard basket.
 It’s often considered to be a tedious, resource sapping exercise.

-To see what other tools are available to streamline your health and safety management go to our features/tools section here.
+To see what other tools are available to streamline your health and safety management go to our product page here.